Patthecat249/pxe-server/README.md

 # Bootstrapping of a PXE/TFTP-Server
-- Create a vm (Minimal Installation of Rocky Linux, Fedora, CentOS or RHEL).
-This will be your pxe-server Tested with Rocky Linux 8.7
+- Create a vm `manually` (Minimal Installation of Rocky Linux 8.9, Fedora, CentOS or RHEL).
+This will be your pxe-server Tested with Rocky Linux 8.9
-- Download the git repo on your bastion-host
+- Download this git repo on your bastion-host
 - Configure the vars-files as it fits your needs

-This contains some ansible-scripts to setup a pxe-server.
+1. Execute Playbook `01-playbook-for-local-tasks.yaml` to prepare your local-environment
+2. Execute Playbook `02-playbook-for-remote-tasks-on-pxe-server.yaml` to setup your fresh `last manually installed` pxe-server for automation in the future
+3. Execute Playbook `03-playbook-create-a-vm.yaml` to create a virtual machine in your VMware Environment

 # General